ckuelker/quick-guide-en-us/Dev/VCS/Git/github-pull-request.md

 ## Delete An Unused Branch

-Sometimes while working on the pull request one realize that the name of the branch is not fit for the purpose, needs an addition.
+Sometimes, while working on a pull request, one realizes that the name of the branch is not appropriate, that an addition is needed.
 Usually the `-d` option is used.

 ```bash
 user@host:~$ git branch -d BRANCHNAME
 ```

-However if the branch is not merged `-D` needs to be used.
+However, if the branch is not merged, `-D` must be used.

 ```bash
 user@host:~$ git branch -D BRANCHNAME